ghc-proposals/ghc-proposals/proposals/new-proposal.rst

 This proposal would break  only code that

 * Is using ``-XPatternSignatures`` to get scoped type variables and
-* has been ignoring the deprecation warning.
+* has been ignoring the deprecation warning (which has been in place since GHC 6.10!)

 Assuming people have followed the deprecation warning, then they are all already using ``PatternSignatures``, so no breakage occurs.
 Users who care about backward compatiblity